10 Things Startups Should Do Before Hiring Freelancers

 8. Treat contractors well

 Pay them well, communicate clearly and regularly, be kind, and provide constructive feedback.
 This all ensures you get the high-quality work you need.
 Mediocrity is expensive.
-You want quality.
+Do you want quality?
 Sign a contract so both sides know the ground rules.

 9. Provide adequate training

-Take time to talk about the project you're hiring for as well as to discuss the philosophy, chemistry, and environment of your company.
+Discuss the project you're hiring for and your company's philosophy, chemistry, and environment.
 You want them to understand your culture and style so that it translates to their work.

 10. Have a creative brief

-This document tells the freelancer what you're requiring of them and gives them all the specs they need to provide a quality product.
-Include background on your company, the scope, and goal of the particular project, audience parameters, brand guidelines, intended schedule, and budget for what you want the freelancer to do.
+This document tells the freelancer what you require of them and gives them all the specs they need to provide a quality product.
+Include background on your company, the scope and goal of the particular project, audience parameters, brand guidelines, intended schedule, and budget for what you want the freelancer to do.
 The better the writer understands what you want, the more likely they are to deliver excellent copy that's spot on.

 Individual freelancer, full-time hire, or content marketing agency?

-As you've read our tips above, you might be realizing that your needs go beyond that of just a freelance writer or a content creator.
-Maybe you're looking for a full time addition to your team, or perhaps you should bring a marketing agency on board to help with your marketing goals and strategy.
+As you've read our tips above, you might realize that your needs go beyond that of a freelance writer or content creator.
+Maybe you're looking for a full-time addition to your team, or you should bring a marketing agency to drive achieving your marketing goals and strategy.

-Be sure to consider the actual total cost of each possible way to get that amazing content that will get you results.
-Anybody can simply create content, but you want quality that you can then promote up and down the web.
-So be sure to not only include all the costs associated with one of these options, but judge the quality, the workflow, and the results their content has received in the past.
+Be sure to consider the actual total cost of each possible way to get that fantastic content that will get you results.
+Any AI technology can create content, but quality and exceptional content still fall in the humanoid-supported territory.
+So be sure to not only include all the costs associated with one of these options but also judge the quality, the workflow, and the results their content has received in the past.

 Pros and cons of freelance, full-time hire, and agency

-If you hire freelance content marketing help, you do not need a long-term commitment.
-Generally, you save money over a full-time hire, but you may have to pay with more of your time in making sure everything meets quality expectations.
-But you can get instant expertise with the right freelancer, and they often bring a varied skill-set.
+You do not need a long-term commitment if you hire freelance content marketing help.
+Generally, you save money over a full-time hire, but you may have to pay with more of your time to make sure everything meets quality expectations.
+But you can get instant expertise with the right freelancer, who often brings a varied skill set.
 Unlike an agency, you only have one point of contact, and they are usually flexible in scheduling.
 However, the cost of that flexibility is that they often have work for other people, and you can experience unexpected delays.
-In the end, you have to decide what is the best way for you to meet the demands of producing adequate content to meet your goals.
+Ultimately, you must decide the best way to meet the demands of producing adequate content to meet your goals.